Powered By:

 Amardeep Parmar: So if I go in reverse order, so we had, well, two days ago I went to my old high school to give a talk.
 My high school is full of British Asians.
 And I was just like them and what I was trying to do is open their minds up to all the incredible things that people from our community have done.
 And it's a big part of what we want to do more of in the future.

 Amardeep Parmar: So for us, it's a really big milestone and really exciting to get into schools and give those kind of talks and to inspire the next generation.
 Two days before that was a huge flagship event for us.
-We have HSBC innovation banking, massive.
+We have HSBC Innovation Banking, massive.
 Thank you to the team there.
 So that's Kofi, Alex, Devon, Naeem, Rachel, Avisha, Divya.

 Amardeep Parmar: And we had 120 people there with plenty of VCs.
 Founders and there was so many people in the room who talked about how they'd often felt lonely on their journey And I was like, well now you all know each other and that was an amazing feeling right to see all those people come together And I don't know how many friends have come out of that How many people are maybe going to collaborate?

 Amardeep Parmar: How many people are going to get funded?
 That's the magic crime.
 We're going to need more and more of that.
 Our event before that I believe was at Soho Works with Navjot Sawney.
-If you haven't heard Navjot Sawney yet, again, go and find the episode.
+If you haven't heard Navjot Sawhney yet, again, go and find the episode.
 He's an incredible man.
 He's created the Washing Machine Project, which is transforming lives across the world.

 Amardeep Parmar: And what he's talked about with our small audience there, about 50 people who got to interact with him and he could share the story of how he got to where he is and [00:03:00] how people in the audience could also make an impact.
 So if that's something that interests you, make sure you check that out.
 If we rewind a bit further, I did the talk at Sky, that's the Sky, so I was on a panel with three other amazing British Asians.

-Amardeep Parmar: for South Asian Heritage Month.
+Amardeep Parmar: For South Asian Heritage Month.
 And it was incredible to be in that kind of environment and see all of those people to show them what we're doing and to get that platform was just amazing.
 So big thank you to the team out there again.
 So that was, you had Raj Mali, you had Navmuka, you had Tasha.
 So, Lots of people involved there who, and even on the other side of the people, there was Bob's up here as well, who was doing the interviewing there.

 Amardeep Parmar: All of them were involved in what we're doing and really excited.
 So really fantastic to have the opportunity.
 We've also attended so many incredible events that I don't want to start mentioning them because I'll accidentally forget one and get in trouble.
 If we look towards the future now, we've got next week at SIFTED Summit.

 Amardeep Parmar: So SIFTED is the Financial Times is European startup [00:04:00] publication.
 We're speaking there with our fishbowl and bring along some of our incredible founders to talk about diversification in tech and how we can get more people involved.
 So that's a huge moment for us as well, right?
-We're being put on the stage and put on the same page as the founders of Stripe, the founders of some of these.
+We're being put on the stage and put on the same page as the founders of Stripe, the founders of some of these

 Amardeep Parmar: giant companies and that's all within our first year.
 So that's a huge, huge milestone for us and something we're really excited about.
 We've also got the National Franchise Exhibition on Friday and franchising is a really interesting business space that I didn't really consider before but there's many Asians doing incredible in there.

-Amardeep Parmar: So I'm interviewing Safwa and Adam who at the age of 25 started his first CEX franchise and off the back of that he's now grown exponentially.
+Amardeep Parmar: So I'm interviewing Safwan and Adam who at the age of 25 started his first CEX franchise and off the back of that he's now grown exponentially.
 He's had a jam doner kebab.
 He's had care homes amongst many other things, so really exciting.
 And if you're in Birmingham, make sure you check that out because you don't often travel up there.

 Amardeep Parmar: And that's something which we're going to come to in a bit because that's the idea is to expand more out there.
 We've got a couple of other events in the pipeline for November, but I can't quite announce them just yet.
 [00:05:00] And then on the sports side We've had Naeem managing that, who's done a great job.